balthazarneveu/interactive_pipe/readme.md

 ### History
 - Interactive pipe was initially developped by [Balthazar Neveu](https://github.com/balthazarneveu) as part of the [irdrone project](https://github.com/wisescootering/infrareddrone/tree/master/interactive) based on matplotlib.
 - Later, more contributions were also made by [Giuseppe Moschetti](https://github.com/g-moschetti) and Sylvain Leroy.
-- Summer 2023: rewriting the whole core and supporting several graphical backends!
+- August 2023: rewriting the whole core and supporting several graphical backends!
+- September 2024: Gradio backend